mraiser/newbound/README.md

 - Object types are largely ignored except when defining the method signature for a command.
 - Node names must match the command signature or your code will fail cryptically.

-### Option 1:
+### Option 1 (default):
-To enable support for the Rust language you will need to compile the Newbound rust binaries from inside the directory where you installed Newbound.
-Since Newbound automatically rebuilds the rust binaries when you save a Rust command in the MetaBot Command Editor, you should only need to manually compile the Newbound binaries once.

-    cargo build --release
+Flow code is run using the Java-based Flow interpreter.
+Commands written in Rust or Python will be executed using system calls.

 ### Option 2:
-Alternatively, you can build the Flow repo (https://github.com/mraiser/flow) and add the library (libflowlang.so on Linux) to your Java library path.
-This will enable the rust environment to maintain state between calls, at the expense of having to restart Newbound any time you change Rust code.
+Alternatively, you can add the native library (libflow.so on Linux) to your Java library path.
+This will enable the rust environment to maintain state between calls to Rust or Python, at the expense of having to restart Newbound any time you change Rust code.
+This requires Rust to be installed locally.

+    cargo build
+    mypath=$(pwd)
+    cd /usr/lib/jni
+    sudo ln -s $mypath/target/debug/libflow.so libflow.so
+    cd -

 You will need to add the following line to the file runtime/botmanager/botd.properties:

     libflow=true

-**NOTE:** Enabling libflow will execute all *flow code* using the native library as well as all Rust commands.
+**NOTE:** Enabling libflow will execute all *Flow, Python, and Rust code* using the native library.
+That means if your flow code calls commands written in Java, they will fail unless you change the flowlang dependency in Cargo.toml to:

+    flowlang = { path = "../../rust/flow", features = ["java_runtime,python_runtime"] }

-That means if your flow code calls commands written in Java, they will be executed *in a separate JVM*.
+In this case, commands written in Java will be executed *in a separate JVM* when called from flow.